-Seven Simple Strategies for Solving Word Problems
+Seven Strategies for Solving Word Problems

-By Katrina Maccalous, M.S.
-Ed.
+By Katrina Maccalous, EdD.

 7 Simple Strategies for Solving Word Problems